Summary

 The Code altered (SBJPA, PL 104-188) to exclude from gross income “the sum of any punishments (apart from punitive) obtained (whether by suit or agreement and whether as lump sums or as periodic payments) for the account of personal physical injuries or bodily disease”.

-The following are some important points in tax implications of settlements:
+In California, most personal injury settlements are not taxable, but certain portions may be.
+The following are some important points in the tax implications of settlements:

-- Remunerative penalties, including lost wages, received as a result of personal physical harm are excludable from net income apart from punitive awards.
+- Remunerative penalties, including lost wages, received as a result of personal physical harm, are excludable from net income, except to the extent they will result in a significant portion of the settlement being lost to taxes or punitive awards.

-- Compensations received for non-physical hurts such as mental distress, defamation, and humiliation are not liable to federal employment taxes.
+- Compensations received for non-physical injuries, such as mental distress, defamation, and humiliation, are not subject to federal employment taxes.

 - To be excused from gross revenue emotional distress, compensation damages must be ascribable to (associated with) tangible physical traumas or unhealthiness.
 These costs should not have been deducted before under IRC Section 213.

-- There is one exception to retaliatory reparations being excluded from net money inflow.
-This exception applies to compensations for wrongful death.
+- There is one exception to the exclusion of retaliatory reparations from net money inflow.
+This exception applies to wrongful death compensation.
 Under state legislation, only punitive compensations are allowed for wrongful death suits.

 Generally, most personal injury settlements in California are tax-free.
 This includes any recovery from a claim of bodily injury or sickness.
 However, punitive damages from civil cases are not exempt from taxation and must be reported to the Internal Revenue Service (IRS) on your income tax return.